NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 Please be aware that **Snapshots are not suitable to create regular backups**, as it takes a lot of storage space and uses up your quota.
 Snapshots are also only usable while the original Volume still exists, which limits your flexibility to delete the volume.
 You should only use snapshots for significant states for your Volumes which you want to use to easily create new volumes from.

-To make a *Backup* (not a *Snapshot*), you will need to use the openstack command line client, as described in [Module 10](ModDoc10).
+To make a *Backup* (not a *Snapshot*), you will need to use the **openstack command line client**, as described in [Module 10](ModDoc10).
 Support to create Backups via the Dashboard will probably be added in the near future --- it will then work in a very similar fashion to taking Snapshots.

+{% col 255,0,0 %}
+TODO: Update this with exercise as soon as backups are available on the Dashboard.
+{% endcol %}

 {% BgBox important %}
 Note that when using Backups, you need to have enough quota on your Object Store to back up your data.
 You need to consider this when you request a resource allocation if you want to use OpenStack Backups --- if you don't request Object Store quota, you won't be given any allocation for it.